Related publications

 It won't include the value of your home if you own it.
 Read more about Paying for care services at home.

 If you don't qualify for financial support, there are lots of ways to pay for your care.
-Visit Paying for care yourself for more information.
+For more information, read our guides Paying for care at home in England and Wales and Paying for care at home in Scotland.

 Even if you’re paying for your own care, you can ask the council to arrange care for you.
 They may charge an arrangement fee for doing this.

-If you qualify for financial support, the council should tell you how much they think it will cost to meet your needs.
-This is called your personal budget.
+If you qualify for financial support, the council should tell you how much they think it will cost to meet your needs (in England, this is known as a personal budget).
+They should also tell you how much they will contribute, and how much you will have to pay.
 You can let the council manage this money and organise care services for you.
-Or you can control your own budget and choose a home care agency yourself.
+Or you can control this money using direct payments and choose a home care agency yourself.

-Check if you're entitled to Attendance Allowance, Disability Living Allowance or Personal Independence Payment.
+Check if you're entitled to Attendance Allowance, Personal Independence Payment, or Adult Disability Payment (in Scotland).
 These benefits aren’t means-tested – an award is based only on your care needs.

 Even if you’re receiving disability benefits, it’s still worth getting a care needs assessment from your local council.
 Some parts of these benefits can be counted as income in the council’s financial assessment, but you could use any leftover money to pay for extra services.